osrf/ros2multirobotbook/src/ros2_design_patterns.md

 - **Introspection**: Because the nodes are explicitly communicating with each other via topics, we can listen in.
-So when the robot fails to chase the red ball, and we think that the problem is in the blob finder, we can use developer tools to visualize, log, and play back that nodes inputs and outputs.
+So when the robot fails to chase the red ball, and we think that the problem is in the blob finder, we can use developer tools to visualize, log, and play back that node's inputs and outputs.
 The ability to introspect a running system in this way is instrumental to being able to debug it.
 - **Fault tolerance**: Say that the target follower node crashes because